 Crackington Haven Beach

-A long descent into Crackington Haven leads to a small yet popular beach encased on either side by steep dark cliffs.
-The beach is privately owned by St. Genny’s Parisch Council and a local landowner.
+A long descent into Crackington Haven leads to the small yet popular beach encased on either side by steep dark cliffs.
+The beach is privately owned by St. Genny’s Parish Council and a local landowner.

 Amenities: Car park opposite beach, pub, toilets, shop and café.
-Also camp site close by.
+Also the campsite is close by.

 Dogs: Dog ban in place from Easter Day to October 1st.

 Usually smaller (2ft) than Widemouth, so good on big days.
 Rights and lefts peeling into the rip.
 Waves can be steep at low tide (closeout) or spilling at mid tide, breaking on reef or sand.

 Suitable for: Beginners through to experienced surfers.Dangers: Rocks left and right, experienced surfers can use the river to enter the water.

 Tides: Surfable at Mid tide only.
 Wind: E/SE offshore.

 Check here for a listing of Cornwall Beaches with RNLI Lifeguard cover.